Thank You Mask Man

-Thank You Mask Man is an animated short film based upon a comedy routine by Lenny Bruce involving The Lone Ranger and Tonto.
+Thank You Mask Man is an animated short film based upon a comedy routine by Lenny Bruce involving The Lone Ranger (not mentioned by name) and Tonto.
 The film was produced by John Magnuson, and directed by Jeff Hale.
+Bruce intended to deconstruct homophobia and other issues explored within the routine.

 Plot

-After years of saving a small town, its population is angered that The Lone Ranger never stays long enough to receive gratitude for his deeds.
-After being pressed on the issue, the Lone Ranger explains why with a hypothetical situation: a little boy tells the Ranger “Thank you, mask man.”
-The simple phrase resonates with the Ranger, who soon demands to hear the phrase every time he performs a deed.
-One day in the far future, no more “thank you, mask man” greetings come; prophets explain that the Messiah has arrived and that the Lone Ranger is no longer needed.
-Now addicted to “thank you, mask man,” the Lone Ranger turns evil, vowing to make trouble so that he can fix it and receive his “thank you, mask man” again.
-Back in reality, the Ranger explains that he does not want to fall into such a trap and that is why he rides away before accepting anything in return.
+After years of saving a small town, its population is angered that the Mask Man never stays long enough to receive gratitude for his deeds.
+After being pressed on the issue, he explains why with a hypothetical situation: a little boy tells him "Thank you, mask man".
+The simple phrase resonates with the Mask Man, who soon demands to hear the phrase every time he performs a deed.

+One day in the far future, no more "thank you, mask man" greetings come; prophets explain that the Messiah has arrived and that the Mask Man is no longer needed.
+Now addicted to "thank you, mask man", he turns evil, vowing to make trouble so that he can fix it and receive his "thank you, Mask Man" again.
+Back in reality, the Mask Man explains that he does not want to fall into such a trap and that is why he rides away before accepting anything in return.

-The townspeople are still annoyed at this and insist on giving the Lone Ranger some sort of gift.
-The Lone Ranger points to an Indian, Tonto, and also asks for an accompanying horse.
-A townsperson, bewildered at this request, asks the Lone Ranger why he wants the horse and Tonto; he replies "To perform an unnatural act."
-Seeing the townsperson dismayed that the Lone Ranger is a "fag," the Ranger rebuts that he himself is not a homosexual (or into bestiality) but read an exposé on it in a magazine and wanted to try it once to see how bad it was, noting the irony of punishing homosexuality by locking offenders in prison with other men.
-The townspeople react in disgust as The Lone Ranger and Tonto ride off into the sunset.
-Bruce intended to deconstruct homophobia and other issues explored within the routine.
+The townspeople are still annoyed at this and insist on giving the Mask Man some sort of gift.
+He points to an Indian, Tonto, and also asks for an accompanying horse.
+A townsperson, bewildered at this request, asks him why he wants the horse and Tonto; he replies "To perform an unnatural act."
+Seeing the townsperson dismayed that the Mask Man is a "fag," he replies that he himself is not a homosexual (or into bestiality) but read an exposé on it in a magazine and wanted to try it once to see how bad it was, noting the irony of punishing homosexuality by locking offenders in prison with other men.
+The townspeople react in disgust as the Mask Man and Tonto ride off into the sunset.